catamphetamine/imageboard/docs/engines/4chan.md

 </html>
 ```

-To listen to the captcha event, a 3rd-party website should add the following code on a page:
+To get CAPTCHA info from such `<iframe/>`, a 3rd-party website would add the following code on a page:

 ```js
 window.addEventListener('message', function(event) {